By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 53.2 MB (2.3 MB compressed)

 40.6 x 32.8 cm ⏐ 16.0 x 12.9 in (300dpi)

 CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY CARLOS CLARIVAN / SCIENCE PHOTO LIBRARY

-Tellurium (Te).
-Diagram of the nuclear composition and electron configuration of an atom of tellurium-130 (atomic number: 52), the most common isotope of this element.
-The nucleus consists of 52 protons (red) and 78 neutrons (blue).
-52 electrons (green) bind to the nucleus, successively occupying available electron shells (rings).
-The stability of an element's outer electrons determines its chemical and physical properties.
+Diagram of the nuclear composition, electron configuration, and valence orbitals of an atom of tellurium-128 (atomic number: 52), an isotope of this element.
+The nucleus consists of 52 protons (blue) and 76 neutrons (red).
+52 electrons (white) successively occupy available electron shells (rings).
+The stability of an element's outer (valence) electrons determines its chemical and physical properties.
 Tellurium is a metalloid in group 16, period 5, and the p-block of the periodic table.
 It has a melting point of 450 degrees Celsius.
 A rare element, it is used mostly in alloys, solar panels, and semiconductors.

 Model release not required.
 Property release not required.